 H.B.
-No. 2424 amends the Election Code in Texas to update the acceptable forms of photo identification required for voting.
+No. 2424 amends the Election Code in Texas to clarify the acceptable forms of photo identification required for voting.
 The bill specifies that a driver's license is acceptable, but it excludes licenses with certain expiration conditions as outlined in the Transportation Code.
 Additionally, it introduces a personal identification card issued by the Department of Public Safety as an acceptable form of ID, provided it has not expired or expired no earlier than four years before presentation.
 Other acceptable forms of identification include military IDs, citizenship certificates, passports, and handgun licenses, all of which must also meet the expiration criteria.

-Introduced: Election Code 63.0101 (Election Code 63)
+Statutes affected: Introduced: Election Code 63.0101 (Election Code 63)

 House Committee Report: Election Code 63.0101 (Election Code 63)